 All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 12.

 There is not normally any charge for a subject access request.
 If your request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.

 We will respond to your subject access request within, not more than one month of receiving it.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 You will be kept fully informed of our progress.

-To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details (for the attention of Alex Yeung, DPO):
+To contact us about anything to do with your personal data and data protection, including to make a subject access request, please use the following details (for the attention of Hilary Barlow, DPO):

 Telephone number: 01482 363738

 Postal Address: 1 Bridge View Office Park, Hull, HU4 7DW